EDF Filing Guide: What Changes in 2026 for Exporters

 Goods, smaller port (non-EDI)

-- Fill out the form and submit the original to customs at the port.Β
+- submit the EDF and shipping documents to customs authorities at the port,

 Services (from Oct 2026)